eholt19/Candidate-Search/README.md

 ## Description

 Candidate Search is a React + TypeScript application that helps employers search for potential job candidates by pulling public GitHub user data.
 The app displays candidate information and allows users to accept or reject them.
 Accepted candidates are stored locally and viewable on a separate page.
-This project demonstrates API interaction, conditional rendering, state management, and persistent local storage in a front-end web application.
+This project demonstrates API interaction, conditional rendering, state management, routing, and persistent local storage in a front-end web application.

 ---